Class Field Theory

 \[ H^0_{\mathrm{Tate}}(l/k,l^\times ) \cong k^\times / N(l^\times ). \]

-In the case that \(l/k\) is unramified, the Galois group is generated by a Frobenius element \(F_k\), and the reciprocity map satisfies (for any uniformizer \(\pi _k\) in \(k\))
+where \(\sigma '\) is any 2-cocycle representing the fundamental class \(\sigma \).
+In the case that \(l/k\) is unramified, the Galois group is generated by an (arithmetic) Frobenius element \(F_k\), and the reciprocity map satisfies (for any uniformizer \(\pi _k\) in \(k\))

 \[ \mathrm{reciprocity}(F_k) = \pi _k N(l^\times ). \]